opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     - Edit the scale, rotation and position values available in the tool options bar.

-.. tip:: **To select and transform vectors in a Toonz vector drawing:**
+.. tip:: **To select and transform vectors in a Toonz Vector drawing:**

     1. Select the vectors by doing one of the following:

-    - Click a vector to select it.
+    - Click a stroke to select it.

-    - Shift-click to add a vector to or remove it from the current selection.
+    - Shift-click to add a stroke to or remove it from the current selection.

-    - Set the type to Rectangular and click and drag right to define a box and select all the vectors that are completely included in the box; click and drag left to select all the vectors that are partially included in the box.
+    - Set the type to **Rectangular** and **click and drag to the right** to define a box and select all the strokes that are *completely* included in the box; **click and drag to the left** to select all the strokes that are *partially* included in the box.

-    - Set the type to Freehand and click and drag to outline an area and select all the vectors that are completely included in the area.
+    - Set the type to **Freehand** and click and drag to outline an area and select all the strokes that are completely included in the area.

-    - Set the type to Polyline and click to outline an area by defining a series of lines and select all the vectors that are completely included in the area.
+    - Set the type to **Polyline** and click to outline an area by defining a series of lines and select all the strokes that are completely included in the area.

-    - Set the mode to Same Style and click to select automatically all the vectors painted with the same style used for the vector you select in the current drawing, or Shift-click to add them to or remove them from the selection.
+    - Set the mode to **Same Style** and click to select automatically all the vectors painted with the same style used for the vector you select in the current drawing, or Shift-click to add them to or remove them from the selection.

-.. note:: When clicking a vector belonging to a group, the whole group is selected (see  :ref:`Grouping and Ungrouping Vectors <grouping_and_ungrouping_vectors>`  ).
+     .. note:: When clicking a stroke belonging to a group, the whole group is selected (see  :ref:`Grouping and Ungrouping Vectors <grouping_and_ungrouping_vectors>`  ).

-    2. Do one of the following to make geometric transformations:
+    2. Do one of the following to make a geometric transformations:

     - Operate the handles available along the bounding box.

     - Edit the scale, rotation, position and thickness values available in the tool options bar.

 .. tip:: **To select and transform all the drawings of a Toonz vector level:**